-Traveling from Bolivia to Spain was a tough journey
+Traveling from Bolivia to Spain during the COVID-19 pandemic

 After being in lockdown for four months in Bolivia, we managed to travel back home to Spain in the middle of the COVID-19 global pandemic.
 I’m happy to report we’re now safe and sound with our families!
 If you would like to know what it was like to get from our home in Tarija to Santa Cruz and then all the way to Spain, keep on reading.